microsoft/vscode-npm-scripts/README.md

 ## Settings

-- `npm.validate.enable` validate the dependencies in the `package.json` file, the default is `true`.
 - `npm.runInTerminal` defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
 The default is to show the output in the terminal.
 - `npm.includeDirectories` define additional directories that include a `package.json`.